gammasim/containers/prod/README.md

 To run the container in bash

 ```
-$  docker run --rm -it -v "$(pwd)/external:/workdir/external" -v "/tmp/token.krb:/tmp/token.krb" gammasim-tools-prod bash
+$  docker run --rm -it -v "$(pwd)/external:/workdir/external" gammasim-tools-prod bash
 ```

-Notice that we assume a kerberos token file "token.krb" is present in /tmp.
-This allows smooth connection to the DB.
-The docker does not fail if the token does not exist (this is a temporary solution.)

-In the container, activate the environment for gammasim-tools:
+In the container, find the gammasim-tools directory:
 ```
-$ cd /workdir/external/gammasim-tools/
+$ cd ./gammasim-tools/
-$ conda activate gammasim-tools-dev
-$ source set_simtools.sh
 ```

 Expect any external software (e.g., gammasim-tools) in ./external directory (see [README.md](external/README.md))